Flood Disaster Protection

 - Interagency Statement on the Impact of Biggert-Waters Act (Informational Memorandum)

 - The Federal Emergency Management Agency has revised its Standard Flood Hazard Determination form and changed the form number from 81-93 to 086-0-32.
-The new form will be required beginning May 31, 2015; until then, the old form will be accepted.
 For more information, see the October 10, 2012, FEMA memorandum.

 The National Flood Insurance Program is administered under the following legislation: